 visibility = ["//:__subpackages__"],

-and
+)The bazel_integration_test and

-bazel_integration_tests
+bazel_integration_tests declarations

-attribute.
+include a workspace_files attribute.
 If not specified, it defaults to a custom glob expression

 selecting files under the child workspace directory.
 To include the parent workspace files, add the